spookyfirehorse/ffmpeg-and-mpv-for-rpi4/README.md

  dvdrendering vob to mp4 + all subtitles plus colorpalette

- dont touch the rpi on runtime than is stable
+ dont touch the rpi on runtime than is stable only comandline no gui because the gpu runns full

-         -probesize 2400M -analyzeduration 2410M  takes 5 minutes to analyse the vob file for subtitles and different audio tracks
+you find the IFO file ind the dvd foler

- so ther is no output for 5 minutes
+direct above the biggest files and copy that file to your home folder

-         -probesize 200M -analyzeduration 200M  analyse time ca 60 seconds
+-ifo_palette example.IFO

         #!/bin/bash